hermangroup/docs/masternodes/hosting.rst

 Registering a hosted masternode is done in several steps:

 #.
-Send 1000 DASH to an address you control in a single transaction and
+Send 1000 HISTORIA to an address you control in a single transaction and
    wait for 15 confirmations
 #.
 Correspond with your hosting provider to determine who will generate
    the operator BLS keys, whether their fee will be paid by an operator reward percentage or according to a separate contract, and whether the masternode will be set up before or after the registration transaction
 #.
-Prepare, sign and broadcast the registration transaction using Dash
+Prepare, sign and broadcast the registration transaction using Historia
    Core or DMT

-It is **highly recommended** to store the keys to your masternode collateral on a :ref:`hardware wallet <dash-hardware-wallet>` for added security against hackers.
+It is **highly recommended** to store the keys to your masternode collateral on a :ref:`hardware wallet <historia-hardware-wallet>` for added security against hackers.
 Since the hardware wallet is only used to sign a transaction, there is no need to ever connect this wallet to the internet.
-However, a Dash Core wallet with balance (for the transaction fee) is required to submit the registration transaction.
+However, a Historia Core wallet with balance (for the transaction fee) is required to submit the registration transaction.
 The masternode registration process closely follows the :ref:`setup guide
 <masternode-setup>`, beginning from the :ref:`registration step